Centrifugal Compressor & Fan Design Software – AxSTREAM® Platform Overview

 As a fully integrated turbomachine design software platform, the AxSTREAM® platform provides users with the full array of centrifugal compressor and centrifugal fan design software solutions, whatever the compressible or incompressible working fluid (steam, gas, mixtures, organic fluids, refrigerants, sCO2, etc.), across all of the crucial design stages for shrouded and unshrouded impellers, with or without splitters.

 Loss models for profile, secondary, transient and leakages losses can be selected from a few standard ones (like Aungier), from some corrected based on SoftInWay Inc experience or even customized as desired by the users.
+Read on for more details about each step of the design process utilizing the AxSTREAM® Platform and take a look at some of our resources below.

 The centrifugal compressor/fan Preliminary Design procedure is used to create thousands of machine flow path designs from scratch within seconds from a set of boundary conditions (which can be imported from AxCYCLE where the thermodynamic calculations of the cycle were performed), geometrical parameters and constraints.